-Last summer we took a family trip to Universal Orlando Resort for the first time ever and had an incredible experience.
+Last summer we took a family trip to Universal Orlando Resort and had an incredible vacation.
 Then last month, Norman and I went alone and had an equally great, albeit very different experience.
-As a result, I’ve had a lot of people asking what to do and where to stay with kids vs without.
+As a result, I’ve had several people asking what to do and where to stay at Universal Orlando without kids vs with them.

-Before diving into this post, you have to know that Universal Orlando Resort is a great vacation destination whether traveling with kids or without.
-Both the on-property hotels and the theme parks themselves are wonderful for accommodating and entertaining families.
-But there is SO MUCH to do and planning a vacation can be overwhelming, so I just wanted to share my personal experiences and preferences in hope that it might help you with your vacation planning.
+Though family friendly, Universal Orlando without kids is a still a great vacation.
+Both the on-property hotels and the theme parks themselves are wonderful for accommodating and entertaining entire families.
+But there is SO MUCH to do and planning a vacation can be overwhelming.
+So I’m going to share my personal preferences in hope that it might help you with your own vacation planning.

 Planning your Trip

-With kids: Secure dining reservations.
-If your kids are anything like mine, the term “hangry” is probably all too familiar.
+Secure dining reservations.
+If your kids are like mine, the term “hangry” is probably all too familiar.
 There are plenty of places to eat all over the resort but don’t underestimate how easy it can be to get caught up in the excitement and forget to plan your next meal.
 Now you’re looking at the app, trying to decide where to eat, and hoping the wait isn’t too long… all the while the kids are getting hungrier and crankier.
 Avoid a total meltdown by having at least one dining reservation per day.
-I recommend lunch because its a great way to take a break and find an escape from the Orlando heat into blissful air conditioning.
+I recommend lunch.
+It’s a a great way to take a break and escape the Orlando heat into blissful air conditioning.

-With kids: Have an itinerary.
-When Norman and I visited Universal Orlando, we had no specific plans in mind and had a great time just doing whatever we felt like doing throughout the day.
+Have an itinerary.
+When Norman and I visited Universal Orlando, we had no specific plans in mind.
+We really had a great time just doing whatever we felt like doing on a whim.
 But when we went with the whole family, this was not the case.
 My advice: decide what you want to do as a family, and have an itinerary.
-Some people prefer to plan their vacation down to the minute, while some enjoy the spontaneity of “winging it.”
-I love to be spontaneous, but I’ve found that the bigger the group, that harder it is to navigate a large theme park and make sure everyone gets to do what they want.
-With an itinerary, you can confidently make sure everyone has a chance to do the things that are most important to them.
+Some people prefer to plan their vacation down to the minute.
+Others enjoy the spontaneity of “winging it.”
+I love the freedom of spontaneity.
+However I’ve found that the bigger the group, the harder it is to navigate a large theme park.
+It’s hard to please everyone.
+With an itinerary, you can make sure everyone has a chance to do what’s most important to them.

-Without Kids: UNIVERSAL EXPRESS UNLIMITED PASS!!!!
+UNIVERSAL EXPRESS UNLIMITED PASS!!!!
 Pardon the all-caps, but that’s how amazing this pass is.
-The Universal Express Unlimited Pass allows guests to skip ride lines at both parks as many times as your want.
-We took advantage of this on our recent “adults” trip and I can’t stress enough how clutch it was being able to just hop right on anything we wanted to ride.
-This pass is of course a great option to have with the family as well, but considering the Express Unlimited Pass starts at about $100 per person, it’s a pretty steep expense for my family of 5.
+The Universal Express Unlimited Pass allows guests to skip ride lines at both parks as many times as you want.
+We took advantage of this on our recent “adults” trip.
+I can’t stress enough how nice it was being able to just hop right on anything we wanted to ride.
+This pass is, of course, a great option to have with the family as well.
+But considering the Express Unlimited Pass starts at about $100 per person, it’s a steep expense for my family of 5.
 However, there are options that can make this more affordable.
 When you stay at Universal Orlando Premier Hotels, an Express Unlimited Pass for every person staying in your room is included.
-Another option is the Universal Express Pass, which can be used to skip the line once per ride, but is a bit more affordable than the unlimited version.
+Another option is the Universal Express Pass.
+This pass can be used to skip the line only once per ride.
+But it is a bit more affordable than the unlimited version.